-SHELTER Your choice of an RV, tent, or other shelter that will protect you from the elements.
+Shelter Your choice of an RV, tent, or other shelter that will protect you

-CLOTHING Be prepared to protect yourself from bright sunlight during the day with light colored and light weight clothing that will cover your arms/legs.
+Clothing Be prepared to protect yourself from bright sunlight during the day with light colored and light weight clothing that will cover your arms/ legs.
 A hat or other head covering is also highly advisable for battling the evil day star (the sun) and keeping you warm at night.
 Pants, a hoodie, or medium weight jacket are wise additions to keep you warm during nights that can dip into the 60's or for inclement weather.

-GOOD FOOTWEAR A variety of comfortable footwear-especially sturdy footwear suitable for off road travel-is also highly advised.
+GOOD Footwear Avariety of comfortable footwear-especially sturdy footwear suitable for off road travel-is also highly advised.

-A LIGHT SOURCE A white light headlamp and several small light weight, blinking lights, glow sticks and other flash-y blink-y devices that will enable you to see and be seen are a must!
+A light source A white light headlamp and several small light weight, blinking lights, glow sticks and other flash-y blink-y devices that will enable you to see and be seen are a must!
 Your cell phone is NOT a proper light source!

-SUNSCREEN AND INSECT REPELLENT Prepare to do battle with the evil day star and all insectoid monsters by adding sun screen and insect repelling sprays/lotions/creams/whatever to your list of stuff to take.
+Sunscreen and Insect repellent Prepare to do battle with the evil day star and all insectoid monsters by adding sun screen and insect repelling sprays/lotions/creams/whatever to your list of stuff to take.

-YOUR MEDS Make sure to bring any prescribed or over the counter medications, supplements, or other medical supplies that you need to sustain yourself for the duration of the event.
+Your meds Make sure to bring any prescribed or over the counter medications, supplements, or other medical supplies that you need to sustain yourself for the duration of the event.
 Element 11 is not a good place to stop taking your meds.

-SUNGLASSES OR GOGGLES To protect your eyes, of course.

-DUST MASKS/BANDANAS To keep the dust out of your face holes
+Sunglasses or goggles To protect your eyes, of course.
+Dust masks/Bandanas To keep the dust out of your face

-EARPLUGS To protect your hearing around loud sound or help you sleep.
+Earplugs To protect your hearing around loud sound or help you